Post

 Gradient of $A$

-Therefore, the gradient is calculated by multiplying the transpose of the input $X$ with the gradient of the loss $l$ with respect to the output $Y$.
+Therefore, the gradient is calculated by taking the transpose of the gradient of the loss $l$ with respect to the output $Y$ and multiplying it with the input $X$.

 Gradient of $\hat{b}$